 Be brief and to the point.
 Your email cover letter should not be any longer than two or three short paragraphs.

-How to Include a Subject Line
+Include a Subject Line

 The Subject Line is one of the most important parts of the email messages you send to apply for jobs.
 Make sure your email message includes a Subject Line that explains to the reader who you are and what job you are applying for.
 Add a Subject to the email message before you start writing it.
 That way, you won't forget to include it afterward.

-How to Add a Signature
+Add a Signature